suxxmjz/bb-sample-hunter/README.md

 # Billboard Sample Hunter

 ## Goal:
-Find samples used in the songs from [Billboard's 500 Best Pop Songs](https://www.billboard.com/lists/best-pop-songs-all-time-hits/irene-cara-flashdance-what-a-feeling/) into a formatted document (Excel).
+Find samples used in the songs from [Billboard's 500 Best Pop Songs](https://www.billboard.com/lists/best-pop-songs-all-time-hits/irene-cara-flashdance-what-a-feeling/) into a formatted document (CSV).

 ## To Run:
 ```